msdacsystems/hymnalbrowser-lite/DOCUMENTATION.md

 ##### Core Classes
 1. [System](src/system/system.ah2) - This handles system-related info of the application such as checking if the required folders are present, executing the main program, and getting the monitor number where the application is visible.
-2. [UI](src/ui.ah2) - Handles user-interface behavior, threads, and connections between every control (or widgets) such as Search bar, Launch button, Suggestion box, and Hymn detais text.
-It also handles for every control.
+2. [UI](src/ui.ah2) - Handles user-interface behavior, threads, and connections between every control (or widgets) such as Search bar, Launch button, Suggestion box, and Hymn detail text.
+It also handles every control.
 3. [Config](src/config.ah2) - Handles and processes the user-specified configuration.
-This also covers application-related configuration like `TME_QUERY` (Time before the search considers the count).
+This also covers application-related configurations like `TME_QUERY` (Time before the search considers the count).
 4. [Hymnal](src/hymnal.ah2) - Works with the hymnal package's content such as parsing and generating a map of the parsed data.
-5. [Session](src/session.ah2) - Works similarly to Config class but this handles only the data in current session.
+5. [Session](src/session.ah2) - Works similarly to the Config class but this handles only the data in the current session.
 6. [Background](src/system/background.ah2) - Acts like the background thread/listener for the application.
 It covers events like detecting if the app is currently active or the window is moved.
 7. [Events](src/system/events.ah2) - Handle events forwarded by signals from controls or the system.
 This contains methods like `Events.System.Exit()` where the system will request a proper close event for the application.
 8. [Errors](src/system/errors.ah2) - Handle errors properly for the system.
 9. [Launcher](src/launcher.ah2) - Handles extraction and presentation launch for the application.
-10. [File Management](src/system/fileManagement.ah2) - Manages the external files that is in scope of the program such as removing temp files.
+10. [File Management](src/system/fileManagement.ah2) - Manages the external files that are within the scope of the program such as removing temp files.
-11. [SW/Software](src/softwaer.ah2) - Contains metadata about the software such as `SW.TITLE` to retrieve the title of the application.
+11. [SW/Software](src/software.ah2) - Contains metadata about the software such as `SW.TITLE` to retrieve the title of the application.

 ##### Interface Classes
 12. [Buttons](src/interface/buttons.ah2) - Interface for buttons like **Clear** and **Launch** button.